 God gave me this verse recently to say, “Now is the time, go for it!”
 This new thing that God wants to do in my life means taking action and putting myself out there, something that I’ve been longing to do, but now it seems so scary.
 Will it work?
 Will I succeed?
 Or will I fall flat on my face?
 Whatever happens, I know I have to trust God and follow His plan.

 But God doesn’t just want to do something new in my life.
 He wants to do something new in yours too!
+So let’s dive into this scripture and discover how we can spring forth!

 Do not remember the former things…